trias-project/risk-maps/README.md

 npm run build
 ```

 Then commit and push, including the `docs` directory.
-GitHub pages does the rest.
+GitHub pages does the rest and will serve the site at <https://trias-project.github.io/risk-maps/>.

 ### Adding map overlays